starkleytech/pirl-2_0/README.md

 [telemetry]: https://telemetry.polkadot.io/#list/Westend

-### Obtaining DOTs
+### Obtaining PIRLS

 If you want to do anything on Polkadot, Kusama, or Westend, then you'll need to get an account and some DOT, KSM, or WND tokens, respectively.
-See the [claims instructions](https://claims.polkadot.network/) for Polkadot if you have DOTs to claim.
+See the [claims instructions](https://claims.polkadot.network/) for Polkadot if you have PIRLS to claim.
 For Westend's WND tokens, see the faucet [instructions](https://wiki.polkadot.network/docs/en/learn-DOT#getting-westies) on the Wiki.